Making Positive Relationships a Priority in Organisations

 Good working relationships, creates an enjoyable environment to work in, allowing people to be more creative and innovative and, more likely to go along with changes that we want to implement.

-Fostering the formation of positive relationships in the workplace is an ongoing challenge in many organisations.
+Fostering the formation of positive relationships in the workplace is an ongoing challenge in many organisations that invest in interpersonal skills training to get better at it.
 When it is established, leads to increased growth revenue, increased efficiency, high profitability and increased return on sales.

 David McClelland and recent research has shown that organisations climate, which includes interpersonal relationships, accounts for a third of results, so it cannot be ignored or left to chance.